ekin2038/Level-1-term-2/README.md

-# This repo contains all the C++ problems and offlines.
+# This repo contains all the C++ and JAVA offlines assignments.